The Raspberry Ice Cream War: Synopsis

 The comic opens with a profile of the three main characters, two boys and a girl.
 In the English version, they are named Christine, Max, and Paul.
 The story begins with the three children meeting at a house, where they plan to depart for a walk in the woods.
 But instead, Christine gets interested in a website which needs a "special code" to access, and as they enter the website, their computer literally sucks them in through a spiraling tunnel and down into another world.

 The children find themselves in an open field, still equipped with their hiking gear.
 In front of them is a long road, and a barricade manned by a guard wielding a large gleaming axe.
-He will not allow the children to pass, and after he searches them for identifications which they do not have they are forced to give him a fountain pen as a bribe.
+He will not allow the children to pass, and after he searches them for identification which they do not have, they are forced to give him a fountain pen as a bribe.
 They keep trekking along the road and soon meet another border guard who will not let them through until they give him their compass, which the guard believes is a wristwatch.

 As the children reach the edge of the nearest settlement, yet another guard stops them, this time demanding that they pay him money in order to be let in.
 The children rush the guard, whereupon a group of men armed with spears arrests them and forces them to walk into a castle.
 Only then do the children realise that they have traveled back in time.

 The king speaks to the children while an unseen light shines down on them from above.
-The king believes the children to be spies from a nearby kingdom, and accuses them of attempting to steal his recipe for raspberry ice cream so that the children and "their people" can enjoy eating it with their own "kingdom's" wafer biscuits.
-The king announces he is going to put the children into his dungeon until their own king arrives with a recipe for making wafers.
+The king believes the children to be spies from a nearby kingdom, and accuses them of attempting to steal his recipe for raspberry ice cream so that the children and "their people" can enjoy eating it with their "kingdom's" wafer biscuits.
+The king announces he is going to put the children into his dungeon until their king arrives with a recipe for making wafers.